 stamp - Recook the second input for each triggered copy.

-param1 - The parameters are re-calculated for each copy.
-The first field is the parameter name, the second is its value.
+copy0param - The parameters are re-calculated for each copy.
+Set the parameter name here and the value below.
 You can use CHOP Members and Methods.
 The parameters you set here are available to any CHOP in the network attached to the second input through the function:

 default is any initial value for the parameter, and is usually set to 0.